 Some Famous Verses from Bai Juyi's Poems

-In the sky wish to be inseparable love birds; on the earth wish to be eternally twined branches.
-Heaven and earth might have bounds, regret of the parting can never end.
+In the sky, wishing to be inseparable love birds; on the earth, wishing to be eternally intertwined branches.
+Heaven and earth may have their bounds, yet the regret of parting has no ends.

 Buddha Poet — Wang Wei

-Wang Wei (701 — 761) is one of the best representative poets of the landscape genre and an important founder of Traditional Landscape Painting.
+Wang Wei (701 — 761) is one of the best representative poets of the landscape genre and an essential founder of Traditional Landscape Painting.

 His poem, calligraphy, and painting are fresh, elegant, and harmoniously integrated with profound Buddhism ideas.